 Cape Cod Community College

-With two campus locations in Oregon, Columbia George Community College
+With two campus locations in Oregon, Columbia Gorge Community College

 The program aims to prepare students for careers and job opportunities in a wide range of industries.
 As the college describes, "These include hydro-generation, wind-generation, automated manufacturing, and engineering technicians.
 In the near future, we are expecting to add solar array (farm) technicians to this list of employers."

-According to Columbia George, entry level jobs in renewable energy range from $13 to $15 per hour, and the one year certificate provides students with the necessary skills and information to be well prepared for such employment opportunities.
-Also, for students with the two year degree in Renewable Energy Technology, can anticipate wages ranging from $26 to $36 an hour, with the potential to earn even more.
+According to Columbia George, entry-level jobs in renewable energy range from $13 to $15 per hour, and the one year certificate provides students with the necessary skills and information to be well prepared for such employment opportunities.
+Also, for students with a two-year degree in Renewable Energy Technology, can anticipate wages ranging from $26 to $36 an hour, with the potential to earn even more.

 The Potentials of a Green Job

 According to The Daily Green, the eco-friendly market, like the solar and wind power companies, have generated over $63 billion dollars in investments in 2006-2007 alone.
-Since the green field is so vast and diverse, careers are available from "writers and graphic specialists to engineers, ecologists, planners and financiers."
+Since the green field is so vast and diverse, careers are available from "writers and graphics specialists to engineers, ecologists, planners, and financiers."

 , geology, oceanography, meteorology, physics